RosettaCommons/documentation/scripting_documentation/RosettaScripts/Movers/movers_pages/FindConsensusSequence.md

 ```

--scorefxn: Score function to use when evaluating best amino acids at each position
+-   scorefxn: Score function to use when evaluating best amino acids at each position
--resfiles: A list of resfiles to define designable and repackable residues for all states in multistate design.
+-   resfiles: A list of resfiles to define designable and repackable residues for all states in multistate design.
 Multiple resfiles can be used for multiple states - in this case the first resfile in the tag will be applied to the first structure, etc. One single resfile used for all states is also supported.
--task_operations: Specifies behavior of the packer when substituting different amino acids and repacking.
+-   task_operations: Specifies behavior of the packer when substituting different amino acids and repacking.
--debug: Output extra messages during the protocol
+-   debug: Output extra messages during the protocol

 ##See Also